blaenk/blaenk.github.io/provider/notes/machine-learning.markdown

 ## Interpretation {#vc-dimension-interpretation}

 The parameters in the weight vector correspond to degrees of freedom that allow us to create a specific hypothesis.
-The number of parameters correspond to **analog** degrees of freedom: varying any single parameter --- which is itself continuous --- yields an entirely new perceptron.
+The number of parameters correspond to **analog** degrees of freedom: varying any single parameter---which is itself continuous---yields an entirely new perceptron.
 The VC dimension translated these into **binary** degrees of freedom, since we're only trying to get a different dichotomy.

 This is important because it allows us to ascertain how expressive a model may be; how many different outputs we can actually get.